 A fine October day for the Brampton Harvest Thanksgiving.
 The service was followed by a church fundraiser, a Harvest Lunch at the Old Rectory Brampton, which was kindly hosted by William and Jenny Youngs.
-A gathering of over sixty people enjoyed a lunch based upon the abundant produce from the fields, fruit trees and hedgerows of Brampton and Norfolk.
+A gathering of over sixty people enjoyed a lunch based upon the abundant produce from the fields, fruit trees and hedgerows of Brampton and Norfolk helping to raise £1,000 for church funds.
 One of those small glories that is part of village life in the community.

 Brampton Harvest Service – tomorrow – Sunday 8th October 2017

 A quick reminder that the Harvest Service for Brampton is tomorrow (Sunday) at 12.30pm.
 A service of traditional hymns to celebrate the end of harvest.

 Any food donations for the FOODBANK would be welcome and will be gathered during the Service.